amethd83/Portfolio1/README.md

 ## Contributing
 Sole Author: Mouhamed Diop
-If you have soemthing you'd like to contribute, make a pull request
+If you have something you'd like to contribute, make a pull request

 ## Questions?
 Please feel free to contact me with any questions via Email or Linkedin.